munificent/craftinginterpreters/note/answers/chapter06_parsing.md

     ```

     The error production for `+` will match the leading `+` and then use
-    `addition` to also match the rest of the expression.
+    `term` to also match the rest of the expression.

     ```java
     private Expr primary() {